 In 2012, BU undertook a gap analysis and drew up an initial action plan 2012-14, for the implementation of the Concordat to Support the Development of Researchers at Bournemouth University.

 In 2014, BU undertook an internal review of its progress, and reported on completed actions from the initial action plan.
 This included an action plan 2015-17, including a review of completed actions.
-The latest updated action plan is available here:

 This action plan has been approved by the European Commission and Bournemouth University has been awarded the EC HR Excellence in Research Award.
 The Award recognizes the work BU has already undertaken to improve the working conditions and career development of all its staff undertaking research, and the University’s ongoing commitment to this agenda.
 Supporting the career development of all staff undertaking research is embedded in the BU2018 Strategic Plan and we now have an externally approved action plan for strengthening and improving existing practices to EU standards.
 Progress towards achieving the action plan is overseen by the University’s Research Concordat Steering Group, chaired by the Pro Vice Chancellor (Research and Innovation).
 Update are posted regularly to the Research Blog.